raystanza/OxideMiner/README.md

 ## Responsible usage

 - Mine only on hardware you own or administer with explicit permission.
-- Monitor CPU temperatures, power draw, and system stability—RandomX workloads sustain near-100% utilization.
+- Monitor CPU temperatures, power draw, and system stability as RandomX workloads sustain near-100% utilization.
 - Keep wallet addresses secure and rotate pool credentials if exposed.
 - Understand local regulations regarding cryptocurrency mining.
 - Be considerate on shared machines: leave `--no-yield` off unless you fully control the host, and size `--threads` to avoid starving other workloads.

 ## Developer notes

-OxideMiner’s architecture is clean and modular — optimized for contribution and inspection.
+OxideMiner’s architecture is clean and modular.
+It is optimized for contribution and inspection.
 Rust crates are separated into logical domains (`oxide-core` for the engine, `oxide-miner` for orchestration), ensuring the miner remains maintainable as it grows.

 ### Workspace layout